I owe money

-If you can pay the debt by installments after the money order has been made, you can negotiate with the creditor about what amount of money can be paid.
+If you can pay the debt by instalments after the money order has been made, you can negotiate with the creditor about what amount of money can be paid.
 You should get help from a financial counselling service and get legal advice before negotiating a payment arrangement.

-You can apply for a warrant for payment of debt by instalments.
+You can apply for an order for payment of debt by instalments.
 If you make a reasonable offer of payments and the creditor won’t agree, you can apply to the court to order the payment of the debt by instalments.
 If the court agrees, the creditor can’t take any other action to recover the debt.

 A debt collector is someone who collects debts on behalf of a business, and can be:

 The Australian Competition and Consumer Commission (ACCC) and the Australian Securities and Investments Commission (ASIC) have a Debt collection guideline for collectors and creditors.